Rodentman87/giveaway-bot/README.md

+To run the bot, rename `example.env` to `.env` and input your bot's token.
+Then run `yarn` and `yarn start:dev`.

 This app was generated with create-slashasaurus-app.
 All the dependencies have been installed, to run the app, run:

 ```sh
 npm run build